Thomas Heising

 Beadlet anemone

-Sea anemones are fierce animals!
-Their mouth is the same as their anus centred within writhing circles of tentacles.
+Another fierce inhabitant of the coast is the beadlet sea anemone!
+I simply love that their mouth is the same hole as their anus centred within writhing circles of tentacles.
 They use these tentacles to catch prey and force it into their cavity – a gruesome way to go if you’re a small invertebrate.
 Another fun fact is that they’re related to jellyfish.

 Back to the guide